-As discussed in class, for this part of the course you are expected to read the material of Chapters 7-10 and 18, in parallel to the in-class developments.
+As already indicated in the previous homework, for this part of the course you are expected to read the material of Chapters 7-10 and 18, in parallel to the inclass developments.

 This particular homework pertains especially to Chapters 7, 10 and 18.